This advice applies to Wales. Change country

 You do not have to meet any financial conditions to get free advice and representation at the magistrates' court.

 The court staff will tell you how to find the duty solicitor.

 If you wish to start court action, you will need to pay a court fee.
-You can find further information about court fees on the HM Courts and Tribunal Service website at www.justice.gov.uk.
-If you're on a low income, you can get help with paying all or some of the court fee.
-This is called a fee remission.
+You can find information about court fees on GOV.UK.

 If you are receiving Legal Representation or Family Help (Higher) you cannot apply for a fee remission as your solicitor will pay your court or tribunal fee for you.
 If you receive advice under Family Help (Lower) where a consent order is being applied for, your solicitor will also pay your court or tribunal fees for you.

 You can apply for a fee remission if you are receiving:

 - Legal Help